64kramsystem/c64_asm_book_listings/README.md

 - 10.124: Random Numbers
 - 10.130: Homing Motion (optimized and simplified; added randomized sprites)

-This book uses intentionally relative jumps (typically `CLC`+`BCC`) instead of straight `JMP`s, for relocatability purposes; the modified code listings respect this design.
+The book intentionally uses relative jumps (typically `CLC`+`BCC`) instead of straight `JMP`s, for relocatability purposes; the modified code listings respect this design.

-The book aim for simplicity rather than optimization, so optimizations have been applied only where they don't affect simplicity (or even improve it).
+Since the book aims for simplicity rather than optimization, optimizations have been applied only where they don't affect readability (or when they simplify the logic).
+An optimization that hasn't always been applied is to turn `INr/CPr/BNE` / `DEr/BNE` loops into `DEr/BPL` (which saves a CMP in the first case, and removes the -1 offset in the second).

-Generally, the loop structure:

-- `LDr #0`
-- ...
-- `INr`
-- `CPr #SIZE`
-- `BNE loop`

-can be optimized to:

-- `LDr #(SIZE - 1)`
-- `DEr`
-- `BPL loop`

-Arguably, this is equally simple, although SIZE must not be greater than 128, otherwise the loop will exit after the first cycle.